georger420/Atari-XY4150/HumPlo/readme.md

 ![HUMBLE DESIGN](HumbleDesignDrawing.png)

-Program **humplo22.tbl.txt** was determined as a tool for drawing pictures made in Humble Design on plotter XY4150.
+Program **humplo22.tbl.txt** was determined as a tool for drawing pictures made in Humble Design on plotter XY4150 (or on screen).
 It is written in Turbobasic XL with built-in drive for mentioned plotter.
 That version of turbobasic was published on diskette of Czech magazine **[FLOP no. 4](http://flop.atariportal.cz/archives/Flop_PR.zip)**.
 There is also described how to connect plotter to ATARI.

 Following pictures were created in Humble Design and then displayed by program Humplo22.